guillemontecinos/itp-residency-2020-2021/icm-workshops/session-04/session-04-example.md

 }
 ```

-That will print `x: 0, x: 1, x: 2, x: 3`.
-Now, in order to draw the rects in the x-coordinate it corresponds in the painting, we need variable that stores the position of the rect before and gets updated on every iteration.
-For example, if we think in terms of columns of the system grid, the first rect hast to be drawn on `4 + 13 / 2`, since `4` is the left margin and `13` is the rect's width.
+The above will print `x: 0, x: 1, x: 2, x: 3`.
+Now, in order to draw the rects in the same positions they were drawn in the painting, we need variable that stores the position of the rect before and gets updated on every iteration.
+Let's focus first in the x-coordinates: if we think in terms of columns of the system grid, the first rect hast to be drawn on `4 + 13 / 2`, since `4` is the left margin and `13` is the rect's width.
 Let's create then, a variable called `positionX` that gets initialized with the value `4` right before the `for` loop that iterates over the columns is called.
 Then, inside the loop let's update that value by increasing it in the half of the rect's width, so we can make `positionX` to correspond with the first rect's center when `x = 0`.

 ```js
 positionX = 4